 Balance sheet trends by bank category

-The aggregate balance sheet total of all banks in Switzerland grew by 4.5% in 2020.
-As in 2019, the cantonal banks posted the strongest growth in absolute terms.
-They were responsible for almost half of the total increase.
-The big banks have the largest share of the aggregate balance sheet total with 45%.
+The aggregate balance sheet total of all banks in Switzerland grew by 3.5% in 2021.
+The cantonal, Raiffeisen and foreign banks posted the largest year-on-year increases in absolute terms, together accounting for almost two thirds of the total growth.
+The big banks had the largest share of the aggregate balance sheet total with 44%.

-Mortgage loans remain the largest asset item, making up 31.7% of the total.
-Liquid assets contributed substantially to the growth in total assets in 2020, increasing by 26.1% year-on-year to CHF 141.7 bn.
-Banks’ sight deposits with the SNB grew almost as strongly (by 24.1%).
+Mortgage loans remain the largest asset item, making up 31.6% of the total.
+Liquid assets contributed substantially to the growth in total assets in 2021 with an increase of CHF 76 bn.
+Amounts due from securities financing transactions showed the largest relative increase with 16.3%.

 Domestic lending volume

-The volume of outstanding domestic loans came to CHF 1,259.1 bn.
-This figure was made up of CHF 183.8 bn in secured and unsecured loans to customers (corporate, public-sector and consumer loans) and CHF 1,075.3 bn in mortgage loans.
-Overall domestic lending was up 3.7% relative to 2019, which is in line with the trend observed in recent years.
-Overall, mortgage loans have increased by CHF 338.4 bn since 2010, with their share of domestic lending rising from 82.3% to 85.4%, and thus remain the most important form of domestic lending by far.
-While secured loans grew by CHF 13.9 bn, mainly due to COVID-19 credits, unsecured loans showed a slight fall of CHF 1.2 bn in 2020.
+The volume of outstanding domestic loans came to CHF 1,294.2 bn in 2021.
+This figure was made up of CHF 182.6 bn in secured and unsecured loans to customers (corporate, public-sector and consumer loans) and CHF 1,111.6 bn in mortgage loans.
+Overall domestic lending was up 2.8% relative to 2020, which is in line with the trend observed in recent years.
+Total mortgage loans have increased by CHF 313.8 bn since 2011, with their share of domestic lending rising from 83.6% to 85.9%.
+While secured loans grew by CHF 4.4 bn in 2021, unsecured loans showed a fall of CHF 5.6 bn.

-In 2020, amounts due in respect of customer deposits accounted for more than half of all liabilities.
-There was a marked increase in sight deposits compared with the previous year, while time deposits and other customer deposit liabilities declined.
+In 2021, amounts due in respect of customer deposits accounted for more than half of all liabilities.
+There was an increase in sight and time deposits compared with the previous year, while other customer deposit and trading portfolio liabilities declined.

 Breakdown of liabilities over time

-The share of liabilities made up by amounts due to banks fell from 16.4% in 2010 to 12.1% in 2020.
+The share of liabilities made up by amounts due to banks fell from 15.7% in 2011 to 11.6% in 2021.
 As already explained above on the asset side, this shows that interbank business, particularly with banks in Switzerland, has declined over time.
-During the same period, sight deposits rose from CHF 571.2 bn to CHF 1,161.6 bn.
-They constitute the largest liability item as at the end of 2020 with a 33.5% share.
-Meanwhile, the share made up by time deposits fell from 13.3% in 2010 to 6.6% in 2020.
+During the same period, sight deposits rose from CHF 640.1 bn to CHF 1,281 bn.
+They constitute the largest liability item by far as at the end of 2021 with a 35.7% share.
+Meanwhile, the share made up by time deposits fell from 12% in 2011 to 7% in 2021.
 Low interest rates make time deposits less attractive compared with sight deposits, leading to a rotation out of the former and into the latter.
-A key driver of the strong increase in demand deposits in 2020 is the record high savings rate as a result of the Corona measures.

-Balance sheet total grows in first half of 2021
+Balance sheet growth in first half of 2022

-The aggregate balance sheet total grew by 3.0% in the first five months of 2021.
-Amounts due from securities financing transactions and amounts due from banks showed the strongest growth on the assets side, sight deposits and amounts due to banks on the liabilities side.
+The aggregate balance sheet total grew by 1.3% in the first five months of this year.
+Amounts due from securities financing transactions and other assets showed the strongest growth on the assets side, amounts due to banks and trading portfolio liabilities on the liabilities side.